Faculty Fellow History

 Student interaction with faculty has rather consistent positive effects on student self-reported learning.”

 “Student contact with faculty members outside the classroom appearsconsistently to promote student persistence, educational aspirations, and degree completion.”

 “Studies of more formal, non-classroom interactions between students and faculty members provide additional evidence of the positive benefits of such contacts on student persistence and degree completion.”

 “Students’ self-reported growth in job skills was significantly enhancedthrough informal conversations with faculty.”

 “Across these investigations, career choices in college teaching, science, and scientific research were significantly enhanced by such factors as receiving encouragement from a faculty member, having informal conversations with faculty, having a faculty member as a role model, working with a faculty member on his or her research, and a composite index of faculty-student interaction.”

 Pascarella, E.T., & Terenzini, P.T.
 (2005).
 How College Affects Students, Volume 2, A Third Decade of Research.
 San Francisco: Jossey – Bass.

 -We all share in the responsibility of recruiting faculty to the program.
-The Faculty Fellow Coordinator (Dr. William Benedict) & the Residential Life Assistant Director works with Faculty Senate and the Faculty Development Office.
+The Faculty Fellow Coordinator (Dr. William Benedict) & the Residential Life Associate Director works with Faculty Senate and the Faculty Development Office.

 -The best practice for residential life staff to recruit is to have student staff identify Faculty they would like to have serve as Faculty Fellows members and to have the student staff approach them about joining the program.